2017-2018 Student Fellowship Call for Applications

 Learn more about the Student Fellowship experience: Check out 2015-2016 Student Fellow Michael Anne Kyle's reflections on her fellowship year, "Academic Immersion"!

 The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics is an interdisciplinary research program at Harvard Law School dedicated to the scholarly research of important issues at the intersection of law and health policy, including issues of health care financing and market regulation, biotechnology and intellectual property, biomedical research, and bioethics.
 The Student Fellowship Program is designed to support closely-mentored student research in these areas.
-For more information on our recent fellows and their work, see the Current Fellows and Alumni sections of this website.
+For more information on our recent fellows and their work, see our website and check out profiles of some of our past Fellows in the PFC Spotlight.

 All student fellows will have the following responsibilities:

 Student fellows will conduct independent research projects designed to lead to publishable articles in their fields.
-Please note that fellowship papers must be single-authored.
+Fellowship papers must be single-authored.
 Fellows are expected to produce at least one such paper by the end of the academic year, with various deadlines for drafts throughout Fall and Spring.
 Papers written in connection with the fellowship can be used to satisfy the law school’s third-year written work requirement or other optional writing credit by prior arrangement with and final approval of a faculty advisor who has agreed to supervise a fellow’s work for this purpose.
+For Harvard Law School students: HLS policy prevents us from paying a stipend to students who receive academic credit for their fellowship paper; HLS students who elect to receive academic credit for work completed as part of the fellowship must forego the stipend.
 Satisfaction of writing requirements or granting credits at other Harvard schools will depend on the policies of each school/program; it is up to the student fellow to manage this process.
-Please note that Harvard Law School policy prevents us from paying a stipend to students who receive academic credit for their fellowship paper; HLS students who elect to receive academic credit for work completed as part of the fellowship must forego the stipend.

 Please note: The purpose of the writing requirement is to provide student fellows with a year-long mentored writing process.
 While a student may apply to the Directors to change their research topic after the fellowship has begun, changing topics can negatively impact our ability to support student projects.
 It is at the discretion of the Center Directors to permit such a change.

 Student fellows are required to enroll in the Health Law Policy and Bioethics Workshop at HLS.
 The workshop is intended to provide student fellows with opportunities to interact with leading scholars in the fields of health law and policy, with the expectation that these interactions will further enhance and inform their research and academic development.
-The Workshop for 2016-2017 is scheduled to take place on selected Mondays across the Fall and Spring semesters from 5-7pm; exact dates are not yet determined.
+The Workshop will meet during the Fall semester on Mondays from 5 to 7pm.
 Fellowship awardees will have priority enrollment.

 Student fellows will be expected to present their research to Center affiliates during lunch sessions in the Spring semester.
 Student fellows may be asked to assist with panels and conferences organized by the Center, including organizing and reporting on events for Center publications.